Jess De Wahls: Stitching her stance

 Really dig deep and figure out what is your ‘Why?’.
 This is important, because otherwise you will just be floating around without much of a plan – that gets you nowhere.

-Once you figure your motivations, then you can make a practical plan on how to get there, be it improving your technique, working on your marketing skills, or whatever else it might need.
+Once you figure out your motivations, then you can make a practical plan on how to get there, be it improving your technique, working on your marketing skills, or whatever else it might need.
 For the rest, the internet is a vast well of information – you can find all you need there and in books.

 Don’t get hung-up on sticking with old-fashioned techniques once you’ve become proficient in them.
 Learn them and then take them where they serve you and your goals.

 For example, I couldn’t care less about traditional transfer methods in embroidery.
 I draw all my pieces on the Procreate app on an iPad, then I get them printed, or I print directly at home if the piece is smaller.
-I have no time or patience for the traditional transfer process.
+I have no time or patience for the traditional transfer processes.
 For me, what matters in the end is the actual embroidery, not the drawing.

 Most important, and often forgotten, remember to have fun.